 Linking words are the easiest and the most grammatically stylistic devices to connect ideas or sentences or phrases in a piece of writing.
 You must show the examiner a range of linking words that are appropriate to the context.

-Nothing marks an essay bad, more than grammatical errors and misspelled words.
+Nothing marks an essay bad, more than grammatical errors and misspelt words.
 You need to have a keen eye to make sure your sentences are grammatically and stylistically error-free and the spellings are absolutely correct.

 Writing more than the given word count is equally bad as writing less.
 It will either show your lack of organization skill or your lack of information.
 Either way, it is a huge disadvantage.
 Therefore, make sure you round up the entire discussion within the allotted number of words.

 Preparing for IELTS writing requires constant improvement through professional feedback.
-You cannot go on practicing mindlessly, without anyone telling you where to improve.
+You cannot go on practising mindlessly, without anyone telling you where to improve.
 Remember it is a cyclic process, where you write, get your writing checked, work on your mistakes or drawbacks and write again.
 If you do not have a mentor, achieving higher bands will be impossible.

 Finished writing needs to be proofread, so as to remove any silly mistake, that can otherwise, cause deduction in marks.
 You need to have eyes like a hawk in order to successfully proofread what you wrote.
 Only a 100% error-free answer script should be submitted.

-Mistakes to avoid in IELTS Writing
+Mistakes to Avoid in IELTS Writing Test

 The preparation of IELTS writing is perhaps the most time-consuming.
 It also comes with common mistakes.
 Here are a few mistakes that you should totally avoid if you are aiming at a high score: